-- Examine the law/regulations underpinning the treasury single account. - Review the powers of the MoF/treasury authority in relation to operating the treasury single account. - Check that the cash received is paid into the treasury account. - Check that the cash balances in all government bank accounts (including accounts for extrabudgetary funds and government-controlled project accounts) are identified and consolidated.

-- Assess whether cash flow projections are at an appropriate aggregate level. - Check whether each public sector organisation inputs or verifies its monthly profiles of expected spending once its budget allocation is decided and ensures it has internal procedures to monitor cash flow during the year. - Review the adequacy of the process for monitoring cash flow during the year, including examining the coding system for recording expenditures and revenues. - Examine samples of two organisations' cash flow forecasts for comprehensiveness and accuracy; compare these to their actual budget as decided by the Parliament. - Check that where a ministry or other organisation has information and accounting systems separate from the treasury accounting system, appropriate reconciliation arrangements are in place. - Establish the basis of accounting for the Government financial statements and in particular, arrangements for recording and reporting financial commitments. - Check whether carry-overs to the next calendar year are permitted and if so to what extent and how actively they are used.
-If they are not permitted, determine whether spending increases towards the end of the year. - Assess the level of arrears recorded and any significant changes to the previous year's level. - Examine reports of independent bodies, e.g. the IMF, the World Bank, the EC and the fiscal council for commentary on budget execution and accounting.
+- Examine the law/regulations underpinning the TSA. - Review the powers of the MoF/treasury authority in relation to operating the TSA. - Check that the cash received is paid into the TSA. - Check that the cash balances in all government bank accounts (including accounts for extra-budgetary funds and government-controlled project accounts) are identified and consolidated. - Assess whether cash flow projections are at an appropriate aggregate level. - Check whether each public sector organisation inputs or verifies its monthly profiles of expected spending once its budget allocation is decided and ensures it has internal procedures to monitor cash flow during the year. - Review the adequacy of the process for monitoring cash flow during the year, including examining the coding system for recording expenditures and revenues. - Examine samples of cash flow forecasts of two organisations for comprehensiveness and accuracy; compare these to their actual budget as decided by the parliament. - Check that where a ministry or other organisation has information and accounting systems separate from the treasury accounting system, appropriate reconciliation arrangements are in place. - Establish the basis of accounting for the government's financial statements and, in particular, arrangements for recording and reporting financial commitments. - Check whether carry-overs to the next calendar year are permitted and, if so, to what extent and how actively they are used.
+If they are not permitted, check whether the level of spending increases towards the end of the year. - Assess the level of arrears recorded and any significant changes to the previous year's level. - Examine reports of independent bodies (e.g. the IMF, the World Bank, the EC, fiscal council) for commentary on budget execution and accounting.

-- laws and regulations governing the treasury single account; - instructions by the MoF/treasury authority to line ministries and other state bodies; - published monthly outturns compared to monthly cash flow projections/ profiles; - records of payments into the treasury single account; - reports to the MoF on spending commitments; - reports of independent bodies (e.g. the IMF, the World Bank, the EC, the fiscal council); - interviews with relevant officials from the MoF/treasury authority.
+- laws and regulations governing the TSA; - instructions by the MoF/treasury authority to line ministries and other state bodies; - published monthly outturns compared to monthly cash flow projections/ profiles; - records of payments into the TSA; - reports to the MoF on spending commitments; - reports of independent bodies (e.g. the IMF, the World Bank, the EC, fiscal council); - interviews with relevant officials from the MoF/treasury authority.